Āyah: Overview of the meaning

-Chapters (Surah) in the Quran consist of several verses, varying in number from 3 to 286.
-Within a long chapter, the verses may be further grouped into thematic sequences or passages.
+Chapters (surah) in the Quran consist of several verses, varying in number from 3 to 286.
+Within a long chapter, the verses may be further grouped into thematic sequences passages.

 For the purpose of interpretation, the verses are separated into two groups: those that are clear and unambiguous (muhkam) and those that are ambiguous (mutashabeh).
 This distinction is based on the Quran itself: "It is God Who has sent down to you the Book.
 In it are verses that are 'clear', they are the foundation of the Book.
 Others are 'allegorical' but those in whose hearts is perversity follow the part thereof that is allegorical, seeking discord, and searching for its hidden meanings, but no one knows its hidden meanings except God.
 And those who are firmly grounded in knowledge say: We believe in the Book, the whole of it is from our Lord.
 And none will grasp the Message except men of understanding."